 Serving: New Jersey, New York, Pennsylvania, Delaware, Maryland

-At JW Marine Surveyors, we pride ourselves on our extensive experience in the maritime industry.
+At JW Marine Surveyors, we pride ourselves on our extensive experience in the marine surveying industry.
 Our team of ACMS Certified Marine Surveyors are all former members of the USCG and current members of the US Coast Guard Auxiliary.
 Our core values of trust, reliability, and 100 percent client satisfaction have earned us the loyalty of both individuals and major commercial accounts, who continue to partner with us for years, making all of our clients family.
 We feel so strongly about our Services that if you are not satisfied with your survey report we will

 Re-Survey the vessel for free!